papagna3/atm-bot/README.md

-Here's an example of a README in English for your project:

----

 # ATM Bot - Public Transport Updates Monitoring

 This project implements a bot to monitor real-time notifications related to public transportation service updates, disruptions, and schedule changes.
 It sends alerts on issues affecting metro and bus lines via Telegram.